Solving the Scattering Problem for Open Wave-Guide Networks, I Fundamental Solutions and Integral Equations: The Integral Equations

+acting from $ \cC_{\alpha}(\bbR)\oplus \cC_{\alpha+\frac 12}(\bbR)$ to itself is a Fredholm operator of index 0. \end{corollary} \begin{remark} I want to thank Tristan Goodwill and Manas Rachh for pointing out a small gap in an earlier version of the proof of this corollary, and suggesting a correction. \end{remark}

-\begin{remark} To prove the solvability for arbitrary data we would still need to show that the operator $(\Id-DC)$ has a trivial null-space, which we leave to a later publication.
-One might try to use a homotopy $\lambda q_l+(1-\lambda)q_r$ to conclude that the operator $(\Id-DC)$ is invertible for ``generic pairs'' $(q_l,q_r).$ This is somewhat delicate as our construction of the fundamental solutions $\fC^{l,r}$ requires the assumption that the Wronskians not vanish at $\pm k_1,$ see~\eqref{eqn29.96}. \end{remark}
+\begin{remark} To prove the solvability for arbitrary data in $\cC_{\alpha}(\bbR)$ we still need to show that the operator in~\eqref{eqn97.668} has a trivial null-space.
+This is proved in Part III, where it is seen to follow from the uniqueness of the outgoing solution to the original scattering problem. \end{remark}